Skeletzestgraphy in diagnostics of the prosthesis loosening

 5. Alternative diagnostics in the first 18 months

-• CT (fine diagnostics, implant locker test)
+• CT (fine diagnostics, implant loosening test)

 • Puncture (to differentiate between septic and aseptic loosening)

-• Laboratory values (CRP, Leukocyten number)
+• Laboratory values (CRP, white blood cell count)

 Note:

-🔵 1.5 years ago → scintigraphy hardly usable due to normal healing.
+🔵 1.5 years ago → Scintigraphy hardly usable due to normal healing.

 MAKE AN APPOINTMENT?